desaurabh/ng-auth/README.md

 })
 ```
-For UI Authorization the module offers 2 built-in directives
+#### For UI Authorization the module offers 2 built-in directives
 1. Only - This directive used as an attribute &  accepts delimited text to definethe type of user who can view the content.
+2. Public - This directive is used to neglect the authorization

+#### Directive usage
 ```html
 <!--content inside this can only be viewed by the user who have admin rights -->
 <div only="admin">